 Every country has its own way of butchering.
-This chart may help you known what what’s at a French boucherie (the lighter the colour on the diagram, the choicer the cut).
+This chart may help you know what’s what at a French boucherie (the lighter the colour on the diagram, the choicer the cut).

 Basses côtes: silverside or chuck steak

 Faux-filet: similar to sirloin